alamandor/rywall/README.md

 	- random_to_xsystem tests the same as above but tests whether the hex xolors and the names associated with them are randomly shuffled properly
 	- save_with_correct_name simple creates a colorscheme from an image and verifies it was correctly created with the correct name with an assert statement.
 # Future Plans
-- I tried to use this as an oppurtunity to try and implement code in the proper rust coding methods and idioms.
-Espcially using match statments and passing errors outside the caller with the ? suffix on function calls.
-I feel that I have a lot to learn and would like begin crating custom error messages with enums.
-- I think personally alot of the code could be neater and more concise, my focus was more on making something that worked and was semi-useful.
-With more time I would like to polish it up alot and use more idiomatic rust coding conventions to do it.
 - Use an external crate to display colors within the terminal output to speed up the process of comparing colorschemes.
 - Add ability to create an organized colorcheme directory that we can search in subsequent runs of the program
 - Better handling of errors in current code.
-- Isolate functions in main and consolidate them in a library crate so I could use this project as the base of future projects once it is complete.
+- Isolate functions in main and consolidate them in a library crate